Capify Business Loans

 Knowing which loan is right for you can be a struggle.
 Taking it as a given that you understand what you need from a loan, how can you know which kind of loan to apply for to achieve your goals?
 For that, you need to know a little bit about all the most common small business loans you’re likely to encounter.
 Knowing their benefits, and drawbacks will help you make the most informed choice possible.

-An unsecured loan, as the name implies, requires you to put no collateral or security up to cover the loan in the event of you defaulting on your repayments.
+An unsecured loan, or unsecured lending, as the name implies, requires you to put no collateral or security up to cover the loan in the event of you defaulting on your repayments.
 The primary benefit of this is, of course, that you can get approved that much quicker and you don’t risk losing your property if you can’t repay the loan.
 The downside is that because there’s no security on the loan, it’ll be considered a much higher liability – this means you’ll face restrictions as to how much money you can borrow, and over what time period.

 A secured loan will require you to put up some collateral or security.
 This is something that you own with a value similar to the value of the loan.
 In the event of you defaulting on the loan, the property will be taken and sold to cover what you owe.
 The benefit of this is that secured loans allow you to borrow more money, and the loan is not considered so much of a liability.
 The main drawback is that if you don’t make your payments, you will lose your collateral.